Andrew Vaughn Player Props: White Sox vs. Guardians

 Andrew Vaughn At The Plate

-- In 37 games this year (38.9%), Vaughn has picked up an RBI, and in 13 of those games (13.7%) he had more than one.
-He has also driven home three or more of his team's runs in five contests.
+- In 38.9% of his games this year, Vaughn has had at least one RBI.
+He's picked up more than one in 13.7% and driven in three or more of his team's runs in five contests.

-- He has scored in 38 games this season (40.0%), including multiple runs in three games.
+- He has scored a run in 38 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.